-- Cell phone usage
+- ♦ Cell phone usage

 - Lying, cheating

-- Throwing food
+- ♦ Throwing food

 - Unacceptable language

 - Threatening another student

 - Damages to school property

 - Profanity, obscene language or gestures

 - Defiance

-- Stealing
+- ♦ Stealing

 - Students putting their hands on one another

-- Violating COVID-19 rules

 Actions deemed by the teacher or principal to warrant a code.

 Behavior Log must be signed and checked weekly on Teacher Ease.